 Several pages later the aria appears a second time, although this time AMB did not finish the copy.
 The vocal line breaks off midway through bar 60 (at the end of a page); the unfigured bassline breaks off after 28 bars.
 It seems likely to me that it was added in later, as it too breaks off at a page-turn: waiting for the ink to dry before turning the page, she was needed elsewhere and never completed the project.
 (Similarly, I wondered, are the five missing appoggiaturas in her first copy merely a sign of a practical notational issue?
 That is, might she have used a different pen-nib for the appoggiaturas, so that there was a reason to leave space and move on, coming back to fill them in later?
 I don’t know the Bach literature well enough to know if this has been explored, nor have I seen it discussed in other eighteenth-century sources.)
 [On the image on the left, the vertical blemish in the middle of my red circle where the appoggiatura ought to be does not seem to be an erasure—and there is no such blemish in the other four instances.]

 |SOURCE: cropped scans of "Schlummert ein" b.
 40 in AMB2 p.
 108 (f.
 55r) [with absent appoggiatura highlighted] and 113 (f.
-59v) from Bach-Digital.|
+59v) from Bach-Digital.

 The example above is in the hand of Anna Magdelena Bach.
 In the past several months of exploring Bach sources (particularly in his own hand), this issue about the absence of small-note ornaments has recurred with such regularity that I find myself with a short catalogue of data points.
 I should stress that I’m thinking exclusively of the “small-note” ornaments (i.e., those in which a note is written smaller to indicate that it is ornamental) rather than what one might call the “squiggle” ornaments (i.e., those indicated by an arbitrary symbol—trill, mordent, turn, Schleifer, etc.) These latter show up regularly in composing scores, and thus (I am speculating) did not require a change of nib to notate.
+(And nota bene: Pen-nib was not quite accurate in my earlier post, as really it is quill-nibs that are at issue.)

 Indeed, much of this post is really just speculation, as I do not have much to go on.
 I remember a moment in a graduate school seminar when I voiced some idea for which I had assembled a similar paucity of evidence, and the professor (rightly) shot it down with the line “That’s not a theory; that’s speculation.”
 The contempt with which he enunciated the word still sticks with me.
 For some reason, I enjoy reliving that moment in my memory—maybe because it was an important lesson I needed to learn.